 Biomechanics experts in SMU’s Simmons School of Education and Human Development are studying NBA players flopping (deliberately falling to create the illusion of illegal contact).
 Their research has been funded by a grant of more than $100,000 awarded by Dallas Mavericks owner Mark Cuban. blog.smu.edu/research

 Dallas is a center of health care innovation.
-SMU biologists Pia Vogel and John Wise in Dedman College of Humanities and Sciences are using the computational power of the SMU high-performance supercomputer to screen millions of drug compounds in the hope of finding one that can be developed into a drug that re-enables chemotherapy when cancer recurs and chemotherapy appears no longer effective. blog.smu.edu/research
+SMU biologists Pia Vogel and John Wise in Dedman College of Humanities and Sciences are using the computational power of the SMU high-performance supercomputer to screen millions of drug compounds.
+Their goal is to find one that can be developed into a drug that re-enables chemotherapy when cancer recurs and chemotherapy appears no longer effective. blog.smu.edu/research

 The Hunt Institute for Engineering and Humanity makes it possible to lead local efforts with global magnitude, nearly anywhere in the world.
-For example, the search for solutions to dangerous water quality issues that affect millions of people in impoverished areas is driving an SMU lab group's partnership with the United Nations High Commissioner for Refugees (UNHCR).
-A team of SMU faculty and students is working in the lab and on the ground in Africa and South Asia to help develop a database that will help UNHCR planners provide safer drinking water in refugee camps in those regions. blog.smu.edu/research
+For example, the search for solutions to dangerous water quality issues that affect millions of people in impoverished areas is driving an SMU research team’s partnership with the United Nations High Commissioner for Refugees (UNHCR).
+These SMU faculty and students are working in the lab and on the ground in Africa and South Asia to help develop a database that will help UNHCR planners provide safer drinking water in refugee camps in those regions. blog.smu.edu/research

 The award-winning House Theatre of Chicago, founded in 2001 in the Windy City by artistic director and SMU Meadows School of the Arts alumnus Nathan Allen '00 and other SMU alumni, is critically acclaimed for creating unique theatrical experiences by successfully exploring the ideas of community and storytelling in its production of original works. thehousetheatre.com